 Principal Learning Officer, Paul Butler, and Senior Learning Officer, Stewart Sparke, premiered their film, The Creature Below, to a sold out audience at Shepherd’s Bush VUE cinema as part of FrightFest, the UK’s largest international genre film festival showcasing the best horror, Sci-Fi and thriller films.
+It was then released in the USA and Canada in March this year.

 The Creature Below is a horror feature film about a young marine-biologist, Olive, whose discovery of a malevolent entity sets her on a bloody descent into the jaws of insanity.

 The film was financed by Dark Rift Films with a budget of £12,000 and shot in just over 14 days in locations around Yorkshire, with a little more than a £400 camera, two battery powered lamps, a smoke machine for equipment and the passion and hard work of the talented crew.
+The film has been proved critically and commercially successful.

 Paul Butler (left) and Stewart Sparke (right) with Lord of the Rings actor, Dominic Monaghan, at FrightFest